 My movie theater popcorn recipe is the real deal.
 It will have you saying "good-bye" to the movie theaters and "hello" to your big screen TV.

-Just like at the movies, you get the option of adding melted butter.
+Just like at the movies, you'll have the option to add butter flavoring.
 But trust me, you won't need it!

 For those of you that are into nutrition, I have a section that details the calories, fiber, protein and fat for each serving.